Most Common Home Buyer Questions

 - Corner apartments – almost always offer expanded views.

-- If you can, avoid fixer-uppers unless ready for the renovation process and the costs associated.
+- If you can, avoid fixer-uppers unless you are ready for the renovation process and the associated costs.

 Should I buy new construction?